CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ~~~
 {% endraw %}

 Let's add the author data to our list of posts on `blog.html`.
 We have a for loop which gives us a reference to each post {% raw %}`{% for post in site.posts %}` {% endraw %}, from  `post` we can now get the author's short name from the front matter using `post.author`.
-We can access the authors data file at `site.data.authors` and combining all of this we can get the current author's metadata using `site.data.authors[post.author]`.
+We can access the authors data file at `site.data.authors` and combining all of this we can get the current author's metadata using `site.data.authors[post.author]`:

 {% raw %}
 ~~~html